coinbase-samples/prime-sdk-go/README.md

 }
 ```

 Coinbase Prime API credentials can be created in the Prime web console under Settings -> APIs.
-Entity ID can be retrieved by calling [Get Portfolio](https://docs.cloud.coinbase.com/prime/reference/primerestapi_getportfolio).
+Entity ID can be retrieved by calling [Get Portfolio](https://docs.cdp.coinbase.com/prime/reference/primerestapi_getportfolio).

-Once the client is initialized, make the desired call.
-For example, to [list portfolios](https://github.com/coinbase-samples/prime-sdk-go/blob/main/list_portfolios.go),
-pass in the request object, check for an error, and if nil, process the response.
+Once the client is initialized, instantiate a service to make the desired call.
+For example, to list portfolios, create the service, pass in the request object, check for an error, and if nil, process the response.

 ```
+service := portfolios.NewPortfoliosService(client)

-response, err := client.ListPortfolios(ctx, &prime.ListPortfoliosRequest{})
+response, err := service.ListPortfolios(ctx, &prime.ListPortfoliosRequest{})
 ```

 ## Build